What Is The Oldest Monotheistic Religion

 Proto-Monotheism and the Seeds of One God

 Before diving into specific religions, it’s crucial to understand the concept of proto-monotheism.
 This term describes early forms of religious belief that, while not strictly monotheistic, contained elements that paved the way for the development of monotheism.
+Over time, this supreme deity might have gradually overshadowed the other gods, eventually leading to a focus on a single divine entity.
 These early beliefs often involved a supreme deity who was considered the most powerful among a pantheon of gods.
-Over time, this supreme deity might have gradually overshadowed the other gods, eventually leading to a focus on a single divine entity.
 This evolutionary process is key to understanding how monotheism emerged in different cultures.

 One prominent example of proto-monotheism comes from ancient Egypt.
-During the reign of Pharaoh Akhenaten in the 14th century BCE, a radical religious shift occurred.
+That's why during the reign of Pharaoh Akhenaten in the 14th century BCE, a radical religious shift occurred.
 Akhenaten introduced the worship of Aten, the sun disc, as the supreme and only god.
 This religious reform, known as the Amarna Revolution, involved closing temples dedicated to other gods and promoting Aten as the sole object of worship.
 While some scholars argue that Akhenaten's religion was truly monotheistic, others view it as henotheistic – the worship of one god while acknowledging the existence of others.
 Regardless of the specific label, Akhenaten's religious experiment represents a significant step towards monotheistic thought.

 Judaism: A Strong Contender for the Oldest Monotheistic Religion